szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+**2.4.17 (2024-11-20)**

+- Refactored kernel and render events.
+- Added multiple formatted extra outputs from plugins.
+- Added a 'Reset (clear)' option in the context list for clearing the current context.
+- Fixed the audio button.
+- Improved the stop event.
+- Other small fixes.

 **2.4.16 (2024-11-19)**

 - Code Interpreter and Files I/O input/output is now displayed in chat window, using syntax highlight.